digital-asset/daml/docs/source/daml/reference/choices.rst

 - ``nonconsuming`` keyword.
 Optional.
 - Makes a choice non-consuming: that is, exercising the choice does not archive the contract.
-- Contracts created in the choice body are known only to the signatories and controllers of the contracts and not made known to the observers of the contract on which the choice was exercised.
+- Only the controllers and signatories of the contract see all consequences of the action.
+If the choice archives the contract, other stakeholders merely see an archive action.
 - Useful in the many situations when you want to be able to exercise a choice more than once.

 .. _daml-ref-return-type: